han-yaeger/yaeger-tutorial/docs/more-entities.md

 ## Apply some proper Object Orientation

-When you followed the steps above you might have implemented the `Collider` interface in the `AirBubble` class as well as in the `PoissonBubble` class.
+When you followed the steps above you might have implemented the `Collider` interface in the `AirBubble` class as well as in the `PoisonBubble` class.
 Again shared behaviour, so it's time to clean that up.

 ![Edit](images/edit.png) Create a superclass for both `AirBubble`